Ronnie772/Ronnie772.github.io/docs/05-Power-Budget/Power-Budget.md

 ## Conclusions

-From the prepare Power Budget, .....
+From the prepare Power Budget, there is enough current for the circuit and a definite 1500mA for the fuse.

 ## Resouces